loader

 Key regulations and internal policies related to sustainable development

-• Credit Risk Policy
+• Credit Risko Policy

 • Credit Risk Policy 2022 defines the strategy and risk appetite for the Bank's and Pekao Group's lending activities as part of prudent risk management.
 The content of the Policy is based on the Bank's experience, good risk management practices, regulatory requirements and the projected macroeconomic scenario.
 The Credit Risk Policy reflects the assumptions of the Bank's ESG Strategy, taking into account the following: